RubikNube/TerminalChess/README.md

 - `d` - drop a piece
 - `t` - toggle the move history
 - `b` - switch the chess board
+- `e` - toggle the engine mode

 These defaults can be changed in the config.json file.

 ## Engine

 The used default engine is Stockfish.
+It should be installed on your system in order to play against it.